hotcoffey/ssm-param-killer/README.md

 ---
 **NOTE**

 I highly recommend using a specific path instead of a search term when it comes to the searchstring.
-You're more than welcome to use something like ```ccplat``` or ```waf``` but the script will search and destroy accordingly and accross all things in the account, not just things deployed by CCP.
+You're more than welcome to use something like ```s3``` or ```waf``` but the script will search and destroy accordingly and accross all things in the account, not just things deployed by Terraform, Stacker, Serverless, etc.

 It's better to use something like ```/serverless/lambda-poc/dev1``` unless you know what you're doing and you're intentionally trying to do something like blow away a namespace or something with a small blast radius like ```dev1```.